rockettheme/docs/Docs/joomla/platform/install_joomla_25.md

 #### RocketLauncher
 RocketLauncher allows you to essentially download and install Joomla, the Gantry framework, and a copy of the demo site for any RocketTheme template you prefer.
 This is the easiest way to hit the ground running with Joomla and a RocketTheme template as it will give you a pre-configured site with all the required support files you need to build on.

-You can find a detailed step-by-step guide for installing Joomla and a template via RocketLauncher here (link).

 Joomla Web Installer for 2.5
 ----------------------------
 Installing Joomla!
 2.5 using the Web Installer is a fairly simple process.
 There are seven general steps that need to be completed before your site is ready to go.